 Learning is assessed by assignments scaffolded or structured over the duration of a course to develop, improve, and integrate the competencies to be demonstrated in cumulative course assignments.
 Learning is also assessed through contextual education evaluations, course evaluations, feedback sessions, and surveys.
 Academic advisors work regularly with students to plan and review their program progress and students demonstrating growth areas participate in a formation conversation to develop goals and means to demonstrate growth toward ministry readiness.

-For the past 6 years for which PLTS of Cal Lutheran has completion data, 90% of students start PLTS of Cal Lutheran seeking to be rostered (licensed) by the Evangelical Lutheran Church in America (ELCA).
+For the past 7 years for which PLTS of Cal Lutheran has completion data, 90.3% of students start PLTS of Cal Lutheran seeking to be rostered (licensed) by the Evangelical Lutheran Church in America (ELCA).
 Therefore, programs at PLTS of Cal Lutheran intersect extensively with ELCA candidacy.
 As a professional licensure process, ELCA candidacy runs parallel with seminary programming at decision points.
 Decision points require student input and seminary evaluation and are designed to show student progress from awareness of call to ministry and faith tradition at entrance, to articulation of faith tradition and development of ministry skills at endorsement, and to integration of ministry skills and appropriation of faith tradition at approval.
-Contextual coursework in Clinical Pastoral Education, Teaching Parish, and Internship are designed to measure this progression from articulation and development to integration and appropriation in an action-reflection-action immersion model of learning under the supervision of seasoned professionals.
-96% of PLTS of Cal Lutheran students who remain in ELCA candidacy to approval are approved by the ELCA at the close of their program.
+Contextual coursework in Clinical Pastoral Education, Teaching Parish/Ministry in Context, and Internship are designed to measure this progression from articulation and development to integration and appropriation in an action-reflection-action immersion model of learning under the supervision of seasoned professionals.
+96.5% of PLTS of Cal Lutheran students who remain in ELCA candidacy to approval are approved by the ELCA at the close of their program.

 As is common in higher education, two indicators of educational effectiveness are completion rates and the placement of graduates.